 Payments in eCommerce.
 More than 72% of eCommerce users prefer using websites in their languages.
 That means website localization plays a significant role in ensuring the best shopping experience and customer satisfaction.
 Moreover, another study reveals that global markets are becoming more fragmented.
 In 2010, websites in 14 languages were responsible for 90% of the eCommerce market.
 While next year, it is expected that a similar market share will be covered by already 16 languages, yet one more until 2027.

 74% of consumers worldwide want personalized or customized content while buying in digital stores.

 Almost 30% of consumers are ready to try alternative payments based on their experiences in 2020.
-That’s an excellent opportunity for retailers to take a step forward in providing more digital payments options for their customers.
+That’s an excellent opportunity for retailers to step forward in providing more digital payment options for their customers.

 It matters because 60% of purchasers say they’ll abandon their cart in the last step if they can’t pay using their preferred payment method.
 So, if you are not offering customers local and ordinary payment methods, you risk losing money.

 Even if eCommerce thrives, digital retailers can’t stay still.
 While localizing the payment offering for each market and offering all essential payment methods is already crucial, most likely, it will become inevitable.